 Highs

-• Every suite has a private garden, a sitting area and its own entrance (some have little kitchenettes, too) - perfect for loved-up couples and stressed-out city folk who want to cocoon themselves away from the world
+- Every suite has a sitting area and private garden (some have kitchenettes, too) - perfect for loved-up couples and stressed-out city folk who want to cocoon themselves away from the world

-• We loved the lantern-lit terrace - sit back with a glass of wine as the sinking sun casts a rosy glow over the valley
+- We loved the lantern-lit pool terrace - sitting with a glass of wine as the sinking sun casts a rosy glow over the valley

-• Total tranquility - the only sounds we heard were chirruping crickets, occasional church bells and the low hum of a distant tractor
+- The tranquility - the only sounds we heard were chirruping crickets, church bells and the hum of a distant tractor

 Lows

-• It's pricey for a B&B, with a 10% surcharge on stays of less than 3 nights, but you get a lot of space for your Euro
+- A little pricey for a B&B, but you get tons of space and seclusion for your Euro

-• It’s next to a small industrial estate, but once through the gates all you can see are vines and mountains
+- It’s tucked between a residential zone and a small industrial estate, but once through the gates all you can see are olives and mountains

 Best time to go